An imperative sentence gives a command. It usually end with a period, but it may also end with an exclamation point (!).

 Get out of my way!

-Both of those sentences are commands.
+All of those sentences can be categorized as commands.

+Subjects are nouns or pronouns that tell us whom or what a sentences is about.
 Here are some example sentences for you to check out.
 I've underlined the subjects for you.

 The dog ran around the block.